tomjoht/documenting-apis/_docs/Documenting Endpoints/docapis_resource_descriptions.md

 section: docendpoints
 ---

-## The terminology to describe a "resource" varies

 When it comes to the right terminology to describe the resource, practices vary.
 Exactly what are the "things" that you access using a URL?
 Here are some of the terms used in different API docs:

 * API calls